Makian people

 The Makian people (Makeang) is an ethnic group originating from Makian Island in the province of North Maluku, Indonesia.
-However, it can also be found in Ternate, Tidore, Kayoa, the west coast of Halmahera, Malifut in North Halmahera, the Obi Islands, and the Bacan Islands.
-The Makian people is divided into two sub-groups, namely West Makian (Jitine) and East Makian (Tabayana).
+However, they can also be found in Ternate, Tidore, Kayoa, Mare, the west coast of Halmahera, Malifut in North Halmahera, the Obi Islands, and the Bacan Islands.
+The Makian people are divided into two sub-groups, namely West Makian (Jitine) and East Makian (Tabayana).
 Both speak very different and unrelated languages, namely Jitine language (a Papuan language) and Tabayana language (a Austronesian language).
 The population is around 20,000.
 The Jitine people call Makian Island Moi, while the Tabayana people call it Taba.

 The majority of Makian people work as farmers with the main commodities being cloves, rice, nutmeg, bananas, sweet potatoes, corn, sweet potatoes, and cassava.
 Since ancient times, Makian has been famous as an island producing quality cloves and nutmeg.
 Some of the agricultural systems used are settled and others still use a shifting cultivation system.